-- 7.27 Suffolk County Council Parking Guidance10 requires future parking designs to accommodate safe passage of highways users, including emergency services vehicles.
+- 7.28 Suffolk County Council Parking Guidance9 requires future parking designs to accommodate safe passage of highways users, including emergency services vehicles.
 The SCC Parking Guidance is considered to be appropriate in this regard and if followed, will provide safe passage of highways users.
 Nevertheless, for the community of Martlesham, it is imperative that new development does not recreate and exacerbate the situation of unacceptable levels of on-street parking.
-New dwellings will be expected to provide off-street parking based as outlined in the SCC guidance. - 7.28 It is also considered that there should be no reduction of existing parking provision, either off-street or on-street, unless it can be appropriately re-provided.
+New dwellings will be expected to provide off-street parking as outlined in the SCC guidance. - 7.29 It is also considered that there should be no reduction of existing parking provision, either off-street or onstreet, unless it can be appropriately re-provided.

-POLICY MAR16: PARKING STANDARDS
+POLICY MAR15: PARKING PROVISION